Senegal Country Commercial Guide

 Sales Service/Customer Support

-Senegalese consumers consider U.S. products to be good quality.
+Senegalese consumers consider U.S. products as good quality.
 U.S. businesses should consider having a plan for technology transfer, capacity building, and training of personnel.
 French-language user manuals, personnel training, and a large inventory of spare parts are crucial components for successful after-sales services in Senegal.
 Product recalls are virtually unknown in Senegal.

 Local Professional Services